 1 teaspoon black pepper

 Combine all ingredients in a large zipper-style plastic bag.
 Add the lamb.
 Close the bag and "massage" the marinade onto the meat.
 Store in the refrigerator until ready to use.
 Once ready to grill, remove the bag from the fridge for about one hour before grilling.
-This is a big peice of meat.
+This is a big piece of meat.
 You don't want it ice-cold for grilling.
+Thread the leg of lamb as described above onto the rotisserie spit.
 Cook the lamb until the internal temperature reaches 150 degrees for medium doneness.
-This 4 1/2 pound leg of lamb took about 1 1/2 hours, with an additional resting time of 20 minutes.
+This 4 1/2-pound leg of lamb took about 1 1/2 hours, with an additional resting time of 20 minutes.

-For the rest of the picnic, I made a potato salad, a panzanella salad of tomatoes, cucumber and sweet bell peppers with a sherry vinaigrette, baked beans with swiss chard & bacon; and for dessert, blackberry nectarine crisps.
+For the rest of the picnic, I made a potato salad, a panzanella salad of tomatoes, cucumber and sweet bell peppers with a sherry vinaigrette, baked beans with Swiss chard, and for dessert, blackberry nectarine crisps.